grifferz/pah-irc/README.md

     you can join in to the game again later on.
 If this takes the number of active players below 4 then the game will be paused until someone joins again.

+    Your hand of White Cards including any White Cards you already played are discarded.

+    If you are the current round's Card Tsar then you aren't allowed to resign.
+    Choose the winning play first!

 ### Private commands